NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### 2. Write Your Tests

-We recommend using [Testing Frameworks](testing-frameworks#for-test-code-generation) when writing your tests to automate, organize, and analyze your testing efforts effectively.
-You can write your test code from scratch, but another way to write it is using large language models (LLMs).
+We recommend using [Testing Frameworks](testing-frameworks#for-code-development) when writing your tests to automate, organize, and analyze your testing efforts effectively.
+You can write your test code from scratch, but another way to write it is using large language models (LLMs), and specifically our recommended [Test Code Generation Frameworks](testing-frameworks#for-test-code-generation).

 Recent studies show that large language models (LLMs) can generate test code covering up to 85% of scenarios (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
 Open-source LLM tools like [codellama](https://ollama.com/library/codellama) can create initial test code, which developers can refine.
 Running these models locally addresses data privacy concerns.
 For the latest advancements, refer to the [code model ranking](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard).